flora-28/restaurant-list-v2/README.md

 4. (NEW) Users can create the new restaurant
 5. (NEW) Users can modify the restaurant information
 6. (NEW) Users can delete the restaurant in the homepage and in the detailed page
+7. (NEW) Users can sort restaurant by name or category

 ## Getting Started
 Clone repository to your local computer